8bury/8bury/README.md

 - 👋 Hi, I’m @ilomilopedrin
-- 👀 I’m interested in Automation with requests
+- 👀 I’m interested in requests.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on (nothing because i'm a novice)
 - 📫 How to reach me @ilomilopedrin in twt